Hapax legomenon: Significance

-In the particular case of the Pastoral Epistles, all of these variables are quite different from those in the rest of the Pauline corpus, and hapax legomena are no longer widely accepted as strong indicators of authorship (although the authorship of the Pastorals is subject to debate on other grounds).
+In the particular case of the Pastoral Epistles, all of these variables are quite different from those in the rest of the Pauline corpus, and hapax legomena are no longer widely accepted as strong indicators of authorship; those who reject Pauline authorship of the Pastorals rely on other arguments.

 There are also subjective questions over whether two forms amount to "the same word": dog vs. dogs, clue vs. clueless, sign vs. signature; many other gray cases also arise.
 The Jewish Encyclopedia points out that, although there are 1,500 hapaxes in the Hebrew Bible, only about 400 are not obviously related to other attested word forms.

-It would not be especially difficult for a forger to construct a work with any percentage of hapax legomena desired.
-However, it seems unlikely that forgers much before the 20th century would have conceived such a ploy, much less thought it worth the effort.

 A final difficulty with the use of hapax legomena for authorship determination is that there is considerable variation among works known to be by a single author, and disparate authors often show similar values.
 In other words, hapax legomena are not a reliable indicator.
 Authorship studies now usually use a wide range of measures to look for patterns rather than relying upon single measurements.